SmartyP/LineDiet.XamarinForms/README.md

 * Xamarin Forms Preview does not work due to conflict with OxyPlot library [[External issue](https://bugzilla.xamarin.com/show_bug.cgi?id=52158)]
 * Date picker on Visual Studio Android emulators looks bad (looks fine on physical devices) [[External issue](https://forums.xamarin.com/discussion/comment/178616/#Comment_178616)]
 * Nav bar color on embedded webview (ex: links from about page) are not shown on emulator [External issue?]
+* OxyPlot appears to stop drawing lines connecting dots when graphing more than ~525 items - currently limiting number of items to graph on Android to avoid this [External issue?]

 ## Contributing to this Project ##
 I welcome any contributions that will help improve the functionality and/or code quality of this project.
 If you have a specific idea you would like to implement feel free to contact me ([@SmartyP](http://www.smartyp.net)) directly, or submit a pull request.